When you're out as a woman and someone "reads" you or you run into any kind of trouble, how do you handle it?

 I seldom notice anyone who I think might be reading me…

-Unless the reader confronts you or reacts in some way (a smirk, a laugh, a grimace, etc.) indicating that they know what's up with you, you never know for sure if they are reading you or just checking you out or even better, admiring you.
+Unless the reader confronts you or reacts in some way (a smirk, a laugh, a grimace, etc.) indicating that they know what's up, you never know for sure if they are reading you or just checking you out or even better, admiring you.
 (I always assume the last option, although when I was less confident about my presentation, I always assumed the first option.)

 By the way, I wear eyeglasses in boy mode, but seldom wear them in girl mode except when I am driving.
 As a result, I might miss a read or two sans eyeglasses.
 However, my vision is not that weak, so I doubt that I am missing much.

 All that being said, in my opinion it is better to be read than be dead.
-That is, it is better to go out and experience the world en femme and be read occasionally than to suffocate your woman in the closet.
+That is, it is better to go out and experience the world as a woman and be read occasionally than to suffocate your woman in the closet.